mideko/homebridge-hik-alerts/README.md

 This plugin feed the alerts into the [Camera FFMpeg plugin](https://github.com/Sunoo/homebridge-camera-ffmpeg#readme).
 You must have set the <b>Http Port</b> in the <b>Global Automation</b> section to enable this.
-Important: Make sure that the names of the camera's are identical and that the order corresponds with the order in which the cameras are defined in the NVR.

 For each camera in Camera FFMpeg plug, also switch on the <em>Enable Motion Sensor</em> and <em>Enable Dummy Switches</em>.

 In the NVR, make sure the <b>WEB Authentication</b> (under Security | Authentication) is set to <em>digest/basic</em> to allow this plug-in to connect.